kiboschool/course-artificial-intelligence/src/lessons/intelligence-via-search/search-problems.md

 ## Modeling the Car's Journey

 Let's explore our previous example of a car journeying from point A to point B and frame it as a search problem.
+Our focus on this lesson will be on modeling the problem's state space, initial state, goal state, goal test, actions, and transition model.
+The solution will be discussed in an upcoming lesson.

 ### State Space: